 function to create a command.

-function receives the SendDataToJs
+receives the SendDataToJs

-message, it’ll use sendData
+message, it calls sendData

 to create a command that sends the string "Hello JavaScript"